Skip to main content

 Figure \(\PageIndex{15}\): Human prostaglandin E receptor EP3 bound to prostaglandin E2 (6AK3)..
 (Copyright; author via source).
 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...cCgTGEKu3KoGx9

-Research suggests that bats have also evolved to have a lower inflammatory response, mediated by the inflammasome (discussed in detail in Chapter 5.4).
-Here is a short review of the inflammasome modified from that chapter section.
-It's needed to give readers a more biochemical explanation for immunosuppression in bat cells, a topic critical to understand the role of bats in present and future pandemics.
+Research suggests that bats have also evolved to have a lower inflammatory response mediated by the inflammasome (discussed in Chapter 5.4).
+Here is a short review of the inflammasome, modified from that chapter section.
+It's necessary to provide readers with a more biochemical explanation of immunosuppression in bat cells, a topic critical to understanding bats' role in present and future pandemics.

-The inflammasome, part of the innate immune system, is activated by a plethora of pathogens or damaged host molecules.
-Our innate system immune cells (dendritic cells, macrophages, eosinophils, etc) have receptors that recognize common pathogen-associated molecular patterns (PAMPs) such as lipopolysaccharides (LPS) on the surface of bacteria, mannose on bacteria, and yeast, flagellin from bacterial flagella, dsRNA (from viruses) and nonmethylated CpG motifs in bacterial DNA.
+Many pathogens or damaged host molecules activate the inflammasome, part of the innate immune system.
+Our innate system immune cells (dendritic cells, macrophages, eosinophils, etc) have receptors that recognize common pathogen-associated molecular patterns (PAMPs) such as lipopolysaccharides (LPS) on the surface of bacteria, mannose on bacteria and yeast, flagellin from bacterial flagella, dsRNA (from viruses) and nonmethylated CpG motifs in bacterial DNA.
 These antigens are recognized by pattern recognition receptors (PRRs) - specifically the Toll-like Receptors (TLRs) 1-10.
-These include plasma membrane TLRs (TL4 for LPS, TL5 for flagellin, TLR 1, 2 and 6 for membrane and wall components of fungi and bacteria) and intracellular endosomal TLRs (TLR3 for dsRNA, TLR 7 and 8 for ssRNA and TLR9 for dsDNA).
+These include plasma membrane TLRs (TL4 for LPS, TL5 for flagellin, TLRs 1, 2, and 6 for membrane and wall components of fungi and bacteria) and intracellular endosomal TLRs (TLR3 for dsRNA, TLR 7 and 8 for ssRNA and TLR9 for dsDNA).

-Figure \(\PageIndex{16}\) shows the TLR family, their binding signals, and intracellular adapter proteins used to transmit signals into the cell.
+Figure \(\PageIndex{16}\) shows the TLR family, their binding signals, and intracellular adapter proteins that transmit signals into the cell.

 Inflammasomes are also activated by Damage-associated molecular patterns (DAMPs).
-These are typically found on molecules released from the cell or intracellular compartments on cellular damage (hence the name DAMP).
+These are typically found on molecules released from the cell or intracellular compartments upon cellular damage (hence the name DAMP).
 Many are nuclear or cytoplasmic proteins released from the cells.
-These would now find themselves in a more oxidizing environment which would further change their properties.
-Common DAMP proteins include heat shock proteins, histones and high mobility group proteins (both nuclear), and cytoskeletal proteins.
-Here are some other common non-protein DAMPS that can be released on cellular damage: ATP, uric acid, heparin sulfate, DNA, and cholesterol crystals.
+These would now find themselves in a more oxidizing environment, further changing their properties.
+Common DAMP proteins include heat shock proteins, histones, and high mobility group proteins (both nuclear and cytoskeletal).
+Some other common non-protein DAMPS can be released in response to cellular damage: ATP, uric acid, heparin sulfate, DNA, and cholesterol crystals.
 In the wrong location, these can be considered danger signals.
 They are sometimes referred to as "sterile" signals.

-As both PAMPs and DAMPs pose dangers, it would make sense that once they recognize their cognate PRRs (TLRs and NLRs, respectively), pathways leading from the occupied receptors might converge in a common effector system for the release of inflammatory cytokines from immune cells.
-Given that uncontrolled immune effector release from cells in an inflammatory response might be dangerous, it would be sometimes helpful to require two signals to trigger cytokine release from the cell.
+As both PAMPs and DAMPs pose dangers, it would make sense that, once they recognize their cognate PRRs (TLRs and NLRs, respectively), pathways emanating from the occupied receptors might converge in a common effector system that releases inflammatory cytokines from immune cells.
+Since uncontrolled immune effector release during an inflammatory response can be dangerous, requiring two signals to trigger cytokine release from the cell can sometimes be helpful.

 Two such inflammatory cytokines are Interleukin 1-β (IL 1-β) and IL-18.
-Activation of TLRs by a PAMP leads to activation of a potent immune cell transcription factor, NF-kbeta, which leads to transcription of the gene for the precursor of the cytokine, pro-interleukin 1-β.
+Activation of TLRs by a PAMP activates a potent transcription factor, NF-κB, which then transcriptionally activates the gene for the precursor of the cytokine, pro-interleukin-1β.
 Without a specific proteolytic cleavage, the active cytokine will not be released from the cell.

-The protease required for this cleavage is activated by a signal arising when a DAMP activates a NLR, which then through a sequence of interactions leads to the proteolytic activation of another inactive protease, procaspase 1, on the inflammasome.
-The activated inflammasome activates procaspase to produce the active protein caspase (a cysteine-aspartic protease).
+A signal arising when a DAMP activates an NLR activates the protease required for this cleavage.
+This leads to the proteolytic activation of another inactive protease, procaspase 1, on the inflammasome.
+The activated inflammasome then activates procaspase, producing caspase (a cysteine-aspartic protease).

-The convergence of the signals from the PAMP activation of a TLR and DAMP activation of a NLD at the inflammasome is shown in Figure \(\PageIndex{17}\).
+The convergence of the signals from the PAMP activation of a TLR and DAMP activation of a NLR at the inflammasome is shown in Figure \(\PageIndex{17}\).

-Figure \(\PageIndex{17}\): Signals from PAMP activation of a TLR and DAMP activation of a NLD at the inflammasome
+Figure \(\PageIndex{17}\): Signals from PAMP activation of a TLR and DAMP activation of an NLR at the inflammasome

 The active cytokine interleukin 1-β helps recruit innate immune cells to the site of infection.
-It also affects the activity of immune cells in the adaptive immune response (T and B cels).
-Active IL-18 leads to the increase of another cytokine, interferon-gamma and it also increases the activity of T cells that kill other cells.
+It also affects the activity of immune cells in the adaptive immune response (T and B cells).
+Active IL-18 increases another cytokine, interferon-gamma, and enhances the activity of T cells that kill other cells.

 Figure \(\PageIndex{18}\) shows an interactive iCn3D model of the NLRP3 double-ring cage, 6-fold (12-mer) (7LFH)